nchlswhttkr/hosting/README.md

   - Installing Certbot will require [Snap](https://snapcraft.io/docs/installing-snap-on-raspbian)
   - For now, use [the Cloudflare plugin](https://certbot-dns-cloudflare.readthedocs.io/en/stable/)

-TLS ertificate provisioning and automatic renewal will be set up as part of the `nginx` role.
+TLS certificate provisioning and automatic renewal will be set up as part of the `nginx` role.